Last Updated on June 1, 2023 by Dave Schoenbeck

 I was shocked to hear of the passing on of Tony Hsieh, formerly the CEO of Zappos.
-I was fortunate to meet him on a tour of the Zappos Las Vegas customer support center years ago.
+I was fortunate to meet him on a Zappos Las Vegas customer support center tour years ago.
 I was awed by Tony Hsieh’s leadership style and philosophy that day.
 Here are some of his strategies that have impacted me as a leader.

 What traits did Tony Hsieh exhibit that indicate he is an effective leader?

-When I visited Zappos, my initial impression was that the support team office seemed very eclectic in appearance and attitude.
+When I visited Zappos, I initially thought the support team office seemed eclectic in appearance and attitude.
 The office had a sense of semi-organized chaos with few rules, loose organization, and little supervision.
-Tony’s office was in the center, showing that he was part of the team, not above it.
+Tony’s office was in the center, showing he was part of the team, not above it.

 It didn’t look like a traditional office environment, but there was a sense of fun, energy, and success.
-A giant video board had sales numbers, key metrics, and messages that everyone could see.
+A giant video board had sales numbers, key metrics, and messages everyone could see.
 It was rare and shocking that a company would share that much information with employees and tour guests.

 However, that transparency is part of Tony’s management style.
 He knew early on that Zappos’s success relied on establishing its core values and making employees feel invested in the company’s success.
 As a result, the office was alive with precisely the type of energy that the brand itself embodied.

 Many businesses overlook the importance of company culture, but Tony knew better.
 His leadership style and philosophy are rooted in leading through service.
-He created a healthy office culture by putting his team and his customers first.
+He created a healthy office culture by putting his team and customers first.

-In his book Delivering Happiness, he wrote, “At Zappos, we believe that if you get the culture right, most of the other stuff—like great customer service, or building a great long-term brand, or passionate employees and customers—will happen naturally on its own.
+In his book Delivering Happiness, he wrote, “At Zappos, we believe that if you get the culture right, most of the other stuff—like great customer service, building a great long-term brand, or passionate employees and customers—will happen naturally.
 Your culture is your brand.”